GxAditya/free-genai-bootcamp-2025/sentence-constructor/chat-gpt/prompt.md

 </examples>

-Student Input : Did you see the neighbours' dog this morning?
-It was very cheerfull.
+ Student Input : Did you watch the match yesterday ?
+It was a thrilling experience.